-&lt;sup>48 Peabody in 'Cambridge Social Anthropology Remembers' and 'In Memoriam (Harvard)'.
-S. J. Tambiah, Magic, Science, Religion, and the Scope of Rationality (Cambridge, 1990), the academic life of his Harvard department and was 'the intellectual centre of gravity' for many of its members.
+50 Ferguson in 'In Memoriam (Harvard)'; see also J. Ferguson, 'Cosmologies of welfare: two conceptions of social assistance in contemporary South Africa', in Aulino et al. (eds.), Radical the academic life of his Harvard department and was 'the intellectual centre of gravity' for many of its members.
 James and Rubie Watson, his departmental colleagues, have told me he was always an excellent companion at lunch or dinner, who took a lively interest in their work on China and always wanted to talk about research and writing, but never (thankfully) about departmental politics.
 On the other hand, Tambi was not a very good supervisor of research students.
 As I had found out in Cambridge, he was reluctant to spend time completing forms, commenting on draft research proposals or writing letters to his students in the field, even when they badly needed advice.
 At Harvard, Tambi was no less reluctant and he also spent little time on the increasingly obligatory chore of networking to help his students get jobs, so that he did not produce a large band of younger academic followers.
 Eventually, too, the strains of research, writing, teaching and other academic duties took their toll.
-His marriage also ended acrimoniously and his health deteriorated badly in the last decade or so of his life.
-He was supported by his friends, especially the impeccably loyal Charles Hallisey, his fellow scholar of Buddhism at Harvard, but Tambi's final years were not very happy ones.
+His marriage also ended acrimoniously and his health deteriorated badly in the last decade or so of his life.51 He was supported by his friends, especially the impeccably loval Charles Hallisey, his fellow scholar of Buddhism at Harvard, but Tambi's final years were not very happy ones.